International Activities Develop Air Force Capability

 The Air Force is also involved in Air Situation Data Exchange (ASDE) co-operation in which Finland and the countries in the neighbouring areas exchange information on the air situation.

 The Air Force has hosted several bilateral squadron-level visits in which a foreign detachment comes to Finland for a period of time for co-operation in training and exercises.
 The Air Force also carries out international co-operation in arranging in-flight refuelling training for its pilots.

+In addition to this, Air Force personnel regularly attend flight test courses and General Staff Officer Courses as well as take part in flight instructor exchange programmes in the partner countries.
 Air Force personnel serve in crisis management operations as well in multinational projects, such as the Strategic Airlift Capability (SAC) programme producing strategic air transport capability for the 12 member states.

 The training of the Air Force personnel and the compatibility of the materiel with a multinational operating environment form the basis of the international activities.
 In 2004, the Air Force started using English as the language of tactical flight training; English is the language used worldwide in military aviation.
 In flight operations, the metric units of measurement were changed to imperial units, which are more common in international aviation.

 The mid-life upgrades MLU 1 and MLU 2 of the Hornet multi-role fighters, implemented in 2010–2016, also bolster the capability to participate in international operations.
 In connection with the upgrades, the radio and data link systems of the aircraft were updated so that they enable operation as a part of multinational exercise detachments as well as ferry flights in international airspace.